ibm-cloud-docs/satellite/responsibilities.md

 |{{site.data.keyword.satelliteshort}} Link | - Set up the {{site.data.keyword.satelliteshort}} link connector in the {{site.data.keyword.satelliteshort}} location to connect the control plane worker nodes to the control plane master. \n - Provide an interface to allow connections between your {{site.data.keyword.satelliteshort}} location and {{site.data.keyword.cloud_notm}} or any publicly accessible endpoint. \n - Provide the ability to enable and disable connections between your location and an endpoint. \n - Automatically collect incoming and outgoing network traffic for an endpoint. \n - Provide a dashboard to review endpoint metrics, and automatically send endpoint logs to your {{site.data.keyword.la_full_notm}} instance. \n - Automatically forward link events to your {{site.data.keyword.at_full_notm}} instance. | - Use the provided tools to [create and manage](/docs/satellite?topic=satellite-link-location-cloud) {{site.data.keyword.satelliteshort}} location endpoints. \n - Ensure that the {{site.data.keyword.satelliteshort}} link connector in the {{site.data.keyword.satelliteshort}} control plane is [enabled](/docs/satellite?topic=satellite-link-location-cloud#enable_disable_endpoint) to allow network traffic between your location and endpoints outside your location. \n - Enable any connections that you need to successfully run the apps in your location and debug any connection issues for your endpoints. |
 | {{site.data.keyword.satelliteshort}} Storage | - Provide an interface to initiate operational activities, such as creating storage configurations and assign configurations to clusters that are attached to a location.  \n - Provide a set of storage templates to automatically install storage driver components in an attached cluster and provide storage classes to manage app storage.  | -  Select the storage type that best meets your app's requirements for data types, data access frequency, performance, durability, resiliency, availability, scalability, and encryption.  \n -  Procure any physical or virtual storage instances in your on-premises data center or in other cloud providers that cannot be automatically provisioned by using the installed storage driver.  \n -  Use the provided tools to create storage configurations and to assign configurations to an attached cluster.  \n -  Use the {{site.data.keyword.openshiftshort}} CLI to provision persistent volumes and persistent volume claims to fulfill storage requirements for your apps.  \n -  Debug any issues that occur when using storage for your apps.  |
 | {{site.data.keyword.satelliteshort}}-enabled services | - Provide the ability to deploy a select group of {{site.data.keyword.cloud_notm}} services such as [{{site.data.keyword.openshiftshort}} clusters](/docs/openshift?topic=openshift-satellite-clusters) to a {{site.data.keyword.satelliteshort}} location. \n - Review each service's documentation for additional responsibilities that {{site.data.keyword.IBM_notm}} maintains. | - Use the provided tools to set up additional services as needed. \n - Provide enough hosts for the services to use as compute capacity, per the service documentation. \n - Review each service's documentation for additional responsibilities that you fulfill when you use these services. |
-{: caption="Table 2.
-Responsibilities for incident and operations." caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a party might have responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
+{: caption="Table 2.
+Responsibilities for incident and operations" caption-side="top"}

 ### Change management
 {: #change-management}